nathanbraun/nathanbraun-com/content/pain.md

 Great.
 But I'm a little unsure how to go about getting started testing in a systematic way.
-In particular when it comes to copy, which is something I'd always unsure about.
+In particular when it comes to copy, which is something I'd always like to test.

 I.e., I took an initial stab at my sales site and think it looks OK.
 Now do I just take another, independent crack at it and wee which version does better?

-Or am I supposed to start by picking out buttons on what I have and change their color?
+Or is it better to start by picking out buttons on what I have and change their color?

-I'm sure there's information out there on this, and it's on my to do list to find it.
+I'm sure there's information out there on this, and it's definitely on my to do list to find it (or just start expirimenting and flesh out my thoughts on this).

 ### Preliminary thoughts on solution
 I could see it actually being sort of haphazard, especially when you first